40ants/docs-builder/README.md

 If it is, then the [MGL-PAX](https://github.com/melisgl/mgl-pax) will be used to build documentation.

-During the `BUILD` phase, the builder will try to find `THE-PACKAGE:@INDEX` symbol in a package with the same name as the system's name.
-It should be a section, defined with `MGL-PAX-MINIMAL:DEFSECTION` macro.
+During the `BUILD` phase, the builder will try to find `MGL-PAX` sections not refereced from any other sections.
+For each root section, builder will create a separate HTML page.
+If there are few root sections, make sure one of them is having @INDEX name.
+Otherwise `index.html` page will not be created.

+Algorithm searches section amongh all exported symbols.
+If you don't want it to find some root section, just pass `:export nil` to the `MGL-PAX-MINIMAL:DEFSECTION`.

 *Note*, that this builder not only renders HTML documentation, but also updates README files in the system's root directory.